Sue: Bob Baker. Why do I know that name?

 Sue: That won’t look good on his appraisal.

 The TARDIS responds to Rigg’s Mayday, and the Doctor, Romana and K9 arrive on the Empress.

 Sue: Are they still shagging at this point?

 Me: I wish I’d never mentioned that now.

-Sue: At least K9 is allowed out with them this time.
-I do worry about that dog, you know.
-I don’t like Romana’s dress, though.
+Sue: At least K9 is allowed out this week.
+I worry about that dog, you know.
+And I don’t like Romana’s dress.
 It isn’t very flattering.
 It makes her look frumpy.
-I bet the dad’s were pissed off.
+I bet the dads were pissed off.

-The Doctor investigates the accident which has fused the two ships together.
+The Doctor investigates the accident which has fused two ships together.